Han Lammers

-Johannes Christiaan Jan ("Han") Lammers (Born 10 September 1931) was a Dutch journalist and politician who served as the first Queen's Commissioner of Flevoland from 1986 to 1996.
+Johannes Christiaan Jan ("Han") Lammers (10 September 1931 – 5 July 2000) was a Dutch journalist and politician who served as the first Queen's Commissioner of Flevoland from 1986 to 1996.
 A member of the Labor Party, he previously served as Mayor of Almere from 1984 to 1986, Landdrost of the Southern IJsselmeerpolders from 1976 to 1984, and as an Alderman of Amsterdam from 1970 to 1976.

 Early life

 Han Lammers was born as Johannes Christiaan Jan Lammers in Amsterdam on 10 September 1931.
 He was the only child of Gerrit Jan Lammers and Maria Evertje van Dreven.
 The first few years of his life were spent in Amsterdam; his family later moved to The Hague in 1936.
 After his father's arrest in 1941, Lammers and his mother moved to Aalten, where he attended school and took organ lessons, later becoming one of his greatest passions.
 Lammers and his family returned to The Hague following the end of the German occupation of the Netherlands, where he attended the Christelijk Gymnasium, graduating in 1951.
 Lammers had originally intended to study theology, but abandoned it in favor of journalism in 1953.